Activity restriction harmonised standard

 |EU-SILC: Not hampered in daily activities to some extent||1|

-Outputs that use this principle are comparable with other surveys that also use this principle.
-However, we would not recommend comparing levels of activity restriction from outputs using this principle with other outputs that use an alternative measure.
+Outputs that use this standard are comparable with other surveys that also use this standard.
+However, we would not recommend comparing levels of activity restriction from outputs using this standard with other outputs that use an alternative measure.

 Comparability across the censuses